rpkeenan/simim_public/docs/installation.rst

     >>> from simim import setupsimim
     >>> setupsimim()
     Please specify a path to save data directories.
-    Specifying no path will set the path to your home direcotry.
+    Specifying no path will set the path to your home directory.
     Path: [path to data directory]
     Files will be saved in [path to data directory]/simim_resources Is this okay? y/n: [enter y to continue]